philotuxo/Position-Annotated-BLE-RSSI-Dataset/README.md

 ## Introduction
 This dataset is intended for the researchers that work in indoor positioning domain and want to use RSSI parameters that are labeled with highly precise ground truth positions.
 The data are collected from a setup of multiple Bluetooth sensors that track a Bluetooth beacon that navigate in the environment.

-- For a complete introduction to the setup and the method that collects and synchronizes the data, please cite and refer to [[1]](#1).
+- For a complete introduction to the setup and the method that collects and synchronizes the data, please cite and refer to (Daniş _et al_, ?)(#1).
-- In order to see how to build a Sequential Monte Carlo (Particle Filter) based algorithm that employs these data to infer the positions of a navigated emitter, see [[2]](#2).
+- In order to see how to build a Sequential Monte Carlo (Particle Filter) based algorithm that employs these data to infer the positions of a navigated emitter, see (Daniş _et al_, 2021)(#2).
-- To estimate probabilistic radio frequency maps using Affine Wasserstein Combination that takes stationary information, refer to [[3]](#3).
+- To estimate probabilistic radio frequency maps using Affine Wasserstein Combination that takes stationary information, refer to (Daniş _et al_, 2017)(#3).
-- To infer probabilistic radio frequency maps using neural networks, refer to [[4]](#4).
+- To infer probabilistic radio frequency maps using neural networks, refer to (Güler _et al_, 2019)(#4).
-- To make inferences on positions using Bayesian forward algorithm, refer to [[5]](#5).
+- To make inferences on positions using Bayesian forward algorithm, refer to (Daniş _et al_, 2021)(#5).

 ## Top Level Directory Descriptions
 The files in the dataset include different levels of information that are used to infer the positions that the beacon is on.